Meet Our Team

 Dealing with a Different Life

-I enjoy helping people with anxiety, depression or that are on the autism spectrum.
-My goal is to help them find improvement in their quality of life.
-One of the commonalities that I find unifies these attributes is the misunderstood perception from the common folk.
-When working with my clients who share these experiences, I host a safe environment to discuss and process everyday life.
+I enjoy helping people with anxiety, depression and/or managing neurodiversity through find improvement in their quality of life.
+One of the commonalities that I find across these attributes is the misunderstood perception of the common people.
+When working with my clients, I host a safe environment to discuss and process the experiences that these materials cause.
 I also help collaborate with my clients in order to find coping skills that fits their needs.
 I believe knowing where our issues lie is the first step, then processing the issues, then implementing tools.

 Getting into Gear

 I also like to help people in dealing with issues in motivation.
 In these cases, I look to take the approach of Motivational Interviewing (a mode within Cognitive Behavioral Therapy).
-We work on identifying the deficit followed by identifying options of action to promote movement.
+We work on identifying the deficit and identifying options of action to promote movement.
 In sessions with me, the expectation is that I’m working in tandem with my clients to discover areas of opportunity for growth.
 Once those areas are exposed, we work together to determine next steps for the client to use as they feel fit.
-My role as the counselor is to help uncover those opportunities and collaborate on what might be the next steps in their personal journey.
+My role as the counselor is to help uncover those opportunities and collaborate on the best next steps on my client’s developmental journey.

 Adjusting to a New Season